symfony/symfony-docs/reference/dic_tags.rst

 .. tip::

-    If you use MonologBundle 2.4 or higher, you can configure custom channels in the configuration and retrieve the corresponding logger service from the service container directly (see :ref:`cookbook-monolog-channels-config`).
+    You can also configure custom channels in the configuration and retrieve the corresponding logger service from the service container directly (see :ref:`cookbook-monolog-channels-config`).

 .. _dic_tags-monolog-processor: